g0g0gizmo/.githooks/README.md

 - [post-receive](https://github.com/aitemr/awesome-git-hooks/tree/master/post-receive) - This is run on the remote when pushing after the all refs have been updated.
 It does not take parameters, but receives info through stdin in the form of `<old-value> <new-value> <ref-name>`.
 - [post-rewrite](https://github.com/aitemr/awesome-git-hooks/tree/master/post-rewrite) - This is called when git commands are rewriting already committed data.
 - [post-commit](https://github.com/aitemr/awesome-git-hooks/tree/master/post-commit) - Called after a successful commit.
 Useful for triggering notifications, etc.

+## All Checks Summary

+For a complete, up-to-date list of everything the hooks enforce (what runs, when it runs, if it blocks, and dependencies), see ALL_CHECKS.md in this folder.

 ## Tools